NC State Extension Publications

 Skip to Weed Management

 Essentially all weed control in organic wheat must be achieved in seedbed preparation before planting.
-Little to no cultivation is used in wheat after planting to kill emerging weeds, but a rotary hoe or tine weeder can be used before the crop emerges and again at the one-to-three-leaf stage.
+Little to no cultivation is used in wheat after planting to kill emerging weeds, but a rotary hoe or tine weeder can be used before the crop emerges and again at the one-to-three leaf stage.
 However, weeds usually cause fewer problems in wheat than in corn or soybeans because wheat is a strong competitor against weeds and is drilled in narrow rows that quickly shade the soil.
 This is especially true of wheat that is planted near the dates shown in Figure 4-1.
 Most wheat drills are set to plant rows that are 6 to 8 inches apart.
 Organic producers may want to take advantage of row spacing as narrow as 4 inches to help the wheat outcompete winter annual weeds.
-Avoid planting organic wheat in fields with italian ryegrass or wild garlic problems as these weeds can lead to quality problems in the harvested grain.
-Also, use caution with hairy vetch as a cover crop in fields where wheat will be planted because hairy vetch that reseeds can contaminate wheat grain with seeds that are similar in size and weight and that are difficult to separate.
-See Chapter 10: Weed Management, for more information on weed management in organic production systems.
+Avoid planting organic wheat in fields with Italian ryegrass or wild garlic as these weeds can lead to quality problems in the harvested grain.
+Also, use caution with hairy vetch as a cover crop in fields where wheat will be planted because hairy vetch that reseeds can contaminate wheat grain with seeds that are similar in size and weight and thus are difficult to separate.
+See Chapter 7 for more information on weed management in organic production systems.

 Insect Pest Management